Get a quote

 How can I get a VISA?

-British and French Citizens need a visa to travel to Mongolia.
+British Citizens need a visa to travel to Mongolia.
 A Mongolian visit visa is usually valid for a stay of up to 30 days within six months from the date of issue.
 We will send you all the information you need to get your VISA once you book your adventure.
 For any other nationality please check directly with your embassy.
 Your passport should be valid for a minimum period of 6 months from the date of entry into Mongolia.
 Without this minimum validity, entry to the country will be denied.

 Do I need to buy travel insurance?